Optimization-based framework for low-voltage grid reinforcement assessment under various levels of flexibility and coordination: Case study: a village-type distribution grid in Germany

 \subsubsection{Distribution system operation}

-The discussion that follows focuses on the hourly distribution system operation to analyze the system behavior in high temporal detail and, consequently, its influence on the grid reinforcement.
-The reader is referred to Figure \ref{fig:monthly_results} in the appendix for a broader picture of the monthly electricity balances throughout the year.
+The first analysis focuses on the hourly distribution system operation to analyze the system behavior in high temporal detail and, consequently, its influence on the grid reinforcement.
+For a broader picture of the monthly electricity balances throughout the year, the reader is referred to Figure \ref{fig:monthly_results} in the Appendix.
 Figure \ref{fig:summerwinter} shows the aggregated DS operation, each row representing a five-day period in the summer and winter seasons, respectively.
-Here \textit{Coor$_-$Flex$_{++}$} is omitted for brevity, as the system behavior of this paradigm is almost identical to that of \textit{Coor$_-$Flex$_+$}.
-Indeed, only 0.05\% of the PV production is curtailed by the grid operator when this is allowed.

-The winter season is characterized by limited electricity generation due to high heating demands.
-When conditions are combined, the system is dependent to a large extent on imports from the upstream grid.
-Building-level flexibilities allow better integration of PV generation, reducing the feed-in considerably.
-Through the cooperative exchange of electricity, as enabled in the \textit{Coor$_+$Flex$_{+}$} paradigm, even better integration of this electricity is achieved, such that almost no feed-in occurs.
+The winter season is characterized by limited electricity generation from PV and high heating demands.
+When these conditions are combined, the system becomes dependent to a large extent on imports from the upstream grid.
+The individual benefit of energy exchange (\textit{Coor$_+$Flex$_{-}$}) is limited in winter, as excess PV production occurs simultaneously in every building.
+Building-level flexibilities, on the other hand, allow a better integration of the PV electricity, reducing the feed-in considerably.
+The combination of coordination and flexibilities reveals a synergy effect: the exchange of excess power and, if necessary, its storage in locally available batteries allow a highly flexible utilization, both spatially and temporally.
+As a result, even better integration of this electricity is achieved, such that almost no feed-in occurs.
 Moreover, through the central management of BEV charging, the peak imports are reduced.

 The summer season depicts an almost opposite picture.
-Here, due to high generation from PV, grid import is only necessary for covering the electrical demand in evening hours and the BEV charging in the late afternoon (which is only partially incident to the hours with PV electricity).
+Here, due to high generation from PV, grid import is only necessary for covering the electrical demand in the evening hours and the BEV charging in the late afternoon (which is only partially incident to the hours with PV electricity).
 Instead, vast amounts of excess PV electricity are fed into the grid.
-This excess is partially integrated through flexibility and coordination, and the system reaches a state where the imports are significantly reduced.
+Through coordinated investment, the system demand can be covered optimally with smaller capacities of PV installations (see lower PV generation for \textit{Coor$_+$Flex$_{-}$} in summer).
+As flexibilities provide further means of integration in \textit{Coor$_-$Flex$_{+}$} and \textit{Coor$_+$Flex$_{+}$}, the system can tolerate higher capacities of PV again.
+Thereby, the system reaches a state where the imports are significantly reduced.